TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: Discussion

 \subsection{Limitations and Future Directions}

-Our work has some limitations that we discuss below.
+We discuss our work's limitations here and offer insights for future research.
 First, our interface uses user-selectable complexity levels for progressive tool disclosure.
 This is just one point on the spectrum from user-driven to system-driven control.
 Future research could explore system-driven interface adaptation based on performance metrics or user modeling, as well as mixed-initiative approaches where the system suggests level changes or adapts specific interface elements contextually.
-Second, some expert participants raised concerns about potential over-reliance on the scaffolded interface, which might limit learning of the full software.
-To address this, future design could include cues like UI minimaps or short animations showing where tools come from.
-The scaffolded interface could also fade as users gain skill, encouraging further transition to the native UI.
-Third, expert feedback suggested that they desired UI customization for personalized workflows.
+Second, expert feedback suggested that they desired UI customization for personalized workflows.
 This encourages the exploration of combining on-demand and scaffolded UI generation.
 Future research could use our technical pipeline, which allows interface iteration with human control, to let users customize their interfaces and evaluate such dynamic user experience.
-Lastly, our technical implementation demonstrated an example of building scaffolded interfaces in a software tool for 3D modeling and animation tasks.
-As introduced in Section \ref{sec:system}, our approach can generate UIs for broader tasks and software that offers manuals and APIs.
-Future research could test the implementation of scaffolded interfaces in other applications and domains to explore broader use and impact.
+Third, we evaluated task-conditioned scaffolded interfaces in Blender for 3D modeling and animation tasks.
+As introduced in Section~\ref{sec:generalizability} and discussed in Section~\ref{sec:discussion_generalizability}, our method can be used to generate scaffolded UIs for broader tasks and in other software tools.
+Future research could evaluate scaffolded interfaces in other applications and domains to explore broader use and impact.
+Lastly, we tested GPT-4o as the LLM to analyze user task, select tools, identify domain concepts, and generate UI implementation code.
+Future work can evaluate our method using more advanced LLMs, which may reason tools and concepts that are more aligned with UI designers', software educators', or end users' requirements with improved reasoning and instruction following capabilities.
+In addition, LLMs adept at generating code can help to boost the UI implementation reliability, thus enabling easier UI iteration and customization.